-Text and Photos by Lily Forado
+Text by Lily Forado

 For P.R.E lovers, there’s nothing more beautiful than art portraying the elegant, powerful, majestic, and noble P.R.E horse.
 Elise Genest, a brilliant and talented equestrian artist, passionately captures in her creations the spirit, strength, and soul of the P.R.E horse.
 Elise grew up with horses, but when she first met a P.R.E horse, she fell in love with them.
 For her, the P.R.E represents the dichotomy: fire and love.

 USPRE had the opportunity to get to know the equestrian artist Elise Genest and find more about her beginnings in painting, her artistic influences, her artwork, and above all her professional opinion about the Iberian horse.